conan-io/docs/reference/commands.rst

 If you use a pattern instead of a conan recipe reference you can use the ``-c`` or ``--confirm`` option to upload all the matching recipes.

-If you use the ``--retry`` option you can specify how many times should conan try to upload the packages in case of fail.
+If you use the ``--retry`` option you can specify how many times should conan try to upload the packages in case of failure.
 The default is 2.
 With ``--retry_wait`` you can specify the seconds to wait between upload attempts.

+If not remote is specified, the first configured remote (by default conan.io, use ``conan remote list`` to list the remotes) will be used.

 .. code-block:: bash